 2 Let another man praise thee, and not thine own mouth; A stranger, and not thine own lips.

-3 A stone is heavy, and the sand weighty; but a fool's wrath is heavier than them both.
-4 Wrath is cruel, and anger is outrageous; but who is able to stand before envy?
+3 A stone is heavy, and the sand weighty; But a fool's vexation is heavier than they both.
+4 Wrath is cruel, and anger is overwhelming; But who is able to stand before jealousy?

-5 Open rebuke is better than secret love.
-6 Faithful are the wounds of a friend; but the kisses of an enemy are deceitful.
+5 Better is open rebuke Than love that is hidden.
+6 Faithful are the wounds of a friend; But the kisses of an enemy are profuse.

-9 Ointment and perfume rejoice the heart: so doth the sweetness of a man's friend by hearty counsel.
-10 Thine own friend, and thy father's friend, forsake not; neither go into thy brother's house in the day of thy calamity: for better is a neighbour that is near than a brother far off.
+9 Oil and perfume rejoice the heart; So doth the sweetness of a man's friend [that cometh] of hearty counsel.
+10 Thine own friend, and thy father's friend, forsake not; And go not to thy brother's house in the day of thy calamity: Better is a neighbor that is near than a brother far off.

-15 A continual dropping in a very rainy day and a contentious woman are alike.
-16 Whosoever hideth her hideth the wind, and the ointment of his right hand, which bewrayeth itself.
+15 A continual dropping in a very rainy day And a contentious woman are alike: 16 He that would restrain her restraineth the wind; And his right hand encountereth oil.

-23 Be thou diligent to know the state of thy flocks, and look well to thy herds.
-24 For riches are not for ever: and doth the crown endure to every generation?
-25 The hay appeareth, and the tender grass sheweth itself, and herbs of the mountains are gathered.
-26 The lambs are for thy clothing, and the goats are the price of the field.
-27 And thou shalt have goats' milk enough for thy food, for the food of thy household, and for the maintenance for thy maidens.
+23 Be thou diligent to know the state of thy flocks, [And] look well to thy herds: 24 For riches are not for ever: And doth the crown endure unto all generations?
+25 The hay is carried, and the tender grass showeth itself, And the herbs of the mountains are gathered in.
+26 The lambs are for thy clothing, And the goats are the price of the field; 27 And [there will be] goats' milk enough for thy food, for the food of thy household, And maintenance for thy maidens.